mxsynry/infiniteyield-reborn/README.md

 ### What IYR offers
 - Frequency updates
 - Has support for TextChatService
-- Trimmed down unused or broken commands
+- Removed some unused or broken commands
 - Now includes counters for Plugins, Aliases, Keybinds, and Waypoints
 - Actually has an OnLeave detection.
-- Being the source of the main IY's updates (ehhh maybe, i've saw them adding shits from mine before :sob:)
+- Not getting detected by some unknown client ac because IYR uses a different assetid for the image

 ### Preview